 In 2019, Juvenile Probation began using the Massachusetts Youth Screening Instrument Version 2 (MAYSI-2) to identify the behavioral health needs of youth admitted to detention.
-The MAYSI-2 is a voluntary, self-report, computer-based inventory of 52 questions that helps probation officers identify and refer juveniles for a second screening and further treatment if indicated.
-The MAYSI-2 screens stopped at the end of March 2020 due to COVID-19 but resumed fully in 2022.
+The MAYSI-2 is a voluntary, self-report, computer-based inventory of fifty-two questions that helps probation officers identify and refer juveniles for a second screening and further treatment if indicated.
+The MAYSI-2 screens stopped at the end of March 2020 due to COVID-19; however, screens resumed fully in 2022 and are now completed on every youth with a new allegation.

-In 2022, only 14% of MAYSI-2s indicated that the youth needed to have a second screening.
+In 2023, 11% of MAYSI-2s indicated that the youth needed to have a second screening.